Felix6464/windfarm_forecasting_boette/README.md

 - Sets hyperparameters and initializes the model.
 - Uses teacher-forcing during training to learn temporal dependencies.
 - Saves model-related information for later evaluation and plotting.
+- in order to change the model that is being used you have to change the respective import of the model
+- and specify the class of model initalization in the main function (line 122)

 ### `LSTM_enc_dec.py`